Shark Attack Leaves Man Critical In Hawaii — Screams Heard From Beach As Shark Knocks Man Off Paddleboard

 A 25-year-old man and his father were on stand-up paddleboards just off a beach in Hawaii when the water turned into a battlefield for the son’s life.
 The father and son were about 100 to 150 yards off the private beach of the Kukio Golf and Beach Club when a shark attacked.
 The patrons of the club, as well as people on the beach, heard the blood-curdling screams coming from the water.

-There was no lifeguard at this private community, but there was a “private safety team” that launched a canoe into the water and the four-person team paddled out to rescue the man.
+There was no lifeguard at this private community, but there was a “private safety team” that launched a canoe into the water, and the four-person team paddled out to rescue the man.
 The man had been on his paddleboard one minute and in the water the next.

 A huge shark bumped into the paddleboard bumping the man off and into the water where he instantly became prey for the ocean predator.
 The safety team was able to get the critically injured man into the canoe and bring him back to the beach.